brianwaw/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that shows the absolute path name of the working directory the second script displays the content of the current working directory
+a script that shows the absolute path name of the working directory the second script displays the content of the current working directory the third script shows how one can navigate to the home directory at once